Sujeet2898/Important-Data-Structures-Algorithms/README.md

 25. Find the maximum of minimums for every window size in a given array
 26. Iru cache implementation
 27. Find a tour that visits all stations
+28. How to implement stack using priority queue or heap?
+29. Sum of minimum and maximum elements of all subarrays of size k.
+30. Minimum time required to rot all oranges
+31. How to efficiently implement k Queues in a single array?

 ------------------------------------------
 7. Greedy